Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 While in your companion form, you:

-- are immune to the damage types corresponding to your companion
+- are immune to the elemental damage types corresponding to your companion
 - gain the benefit of new deviances with a gear point total of 2, selected when you gain this feature

 While blended, your critical hits are more powerful, tripling rather than doubling the efficacy of your attacks.